 - Check the tire pressure against manufacturer's recommendations on the sticker on your door frame.
 Do not go by the recommendation that's embossed on the tire sidewall.

-- If the tire is overinflated, depress the pin in the middle of the valve stem (known as a Schrade valve) to let some pressure escape.
+- If the tire is overinflated, depress the pin in the middle of the valve stem (known as a Schrader valve) to let some pressure escape.

 Remember to check your tire inflation at least once a month.
-If your car is equipped with a TPMS (tire pressure monitoring sensor), check your tires pressure right away if that little light appears on your dash.
+If your car is equipped with a TPMS (tire pressure monitoring system), check your tires' pressure right away if that little light appears on your dash.
 While you are at it, ensure that your spare tire has the correct pressure.